conda-forge/cfep/cfep-12.md

       To facilitate this, infrastructure will be provided to add a file to the package.
       (For eg: to add a copyright notice to the package). conda-package-handling (CPH) can be used for extracting the package, adding a file and creating a new package.
       This fixed package will be forced pushed.

-      Note that this would change the md5sum of the package and the repodata will be fixed in the next CDN update.
-Downtime is expected to be half an hour.
+The new package will have a build string appended or prepended depending on the use case.
+(For eg: blas=*=*_netlib will have a build string prepended and hdf5=*=mpi_* will have build string appended.)

+      After the new packages are uploaded, the repodata will be patched for exact pinnings and the old package removed from the CDN index.

+      When the repodata patching is live, the old packages will be removed.
+(Keep a copy somewhere?)

       If the violation cannot be fixed by adding a file to the package, the packages have to be deleted or made private according to the previous guidelines.